mimotej/OqixTS/README.md

 </p>

 ---
-OqixTS is a bot used in FIT@FI discord.
+Oqix is a bot used in FIT@FI discord.
 This bot has following functionalinty:

 - Verify users
 - Print out information how many credits you will receive for course recognition